script-fu/artbox/content/hub/docs/folder/Technical-Guide.md

 These conflicts can be resolved fairly easily due to the automated construction process and granularity of the changes.

-#### Example of a Convert Branch

-A unusually complex convert branch like 'convert-paintbrush-all-merged' is a branch that integrates multiple smaller changes, it's commit history is more than one change.

-- convert-paintbrush-all-merged: Integrates modifications to the paintbrush tool, history is intact.

-If a conflict arises between convert-paintbrush-all-merged and the GIMP development branch, an interactive rebase can be done to edit and resolve that particular commit.

 ### Feature Branches

 Feature branches are concerned with the core code implementation of a new feature.
 They may rely upon a convert branch to have paved the way with additional GUI options, preferences or other global variables.
-The ideal feature branch would be a one tiny change, like [Dynamic Velocity Output](/artbox/hub/feature-test/folder/dynamic-velocity-output).
-The worst case is a system wide feature, like [Resource Control](/artbox/hub/feature-test/folder/resource-control).

 ### Notes